Can You Drink Tap Water?

 Explanation

 The EPA regulates public water systems in the US, requiring testing for over 90 contaminants and setting legal limits.
 Water utilities must meet these standards and issue annual quality reports.
-In most American cities, tap water meets or exceeds bottled water quality standards at a fraction of the cost.
+In most American cities, tap water meets or exceeds bottled water quality standards at a fraction of the cost, and how much water you should drink daily matters more than the source.

 Potential concerns include lead from old pipes (pre-1986 buildings), private wells (not EPA regulated - owners must test), and specific contamination events (usually publicized with boil advisories).
 If concerned, you can request your water utility's quality report or have your water independently tested.